tweag/python-monorepo-example/2018-09-27-capability.md

 [generic-lens]: http://hackage.haskell.org/package/generic-lens

-## A worked example
+## A worked example: combining writers without guilt

-Let's consider a complete example to demonstrate how you could use capability in your own projects.
+Let's consider a complete example to demonstrate how you could use `capability` in your own projects.
 The code is available in the [capability repository][capability] if you want to follow along.
-The library is not available on Hackage yet, as some of its dependencies have not been updated to GHC 8.6, yet.
-However, we provide a Nix shell which includes the required patches.
-Refer to the README for further instructions.

 In this example we will receive a text as input and want to count occurrences of words and letters in the text, ignoring white space.